How To Overcome Writer's BlockAug 23, 2021

 If you want a different sound then you have to do something different!

-I often well into old traps and the same way of doing things.
-I was frustrated because all my songs started to sound the same.
+I often fall into old traps and the same way of doing things.
+It's frustrating because all my songs started to sound the same.
 That's because I wasn't doing anything different.
 I was sitting inside my comfort zone because it was comfortable!

 So get uncomfortable!